matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

   Either 'global' or 'device/<profile_tag>' to specify global rules or device rules for the given profile_tag. kind
-  The kind of rule, ie. 'override', 'underride', 'sender', 'room', 'content' or 'default'. rule_id
+  The kind of rule, ie. 'override', 'underride', 'sender', 'room', 'content'. rule_id
   The identifier for the rule.